If you aren’t Australian and you’ve heard of the Kimberley, I will be genuinely impressed.

 It’s evident when visiting that the people who live in the Kimberley honor and cherish the land.

 As a traveler, I got the strong impression that residents thought of themselves more as stewards of the land and its traditions, not as owners of property who can exploit it how they choose.

 The area’s isolation is a major selling point.
 Cable Beach in Broome, for instance, is a world-class beach that could easily be overrun with tourists.
 It probably receives more visitors than anywhere else in the region, but there’s still ample room to spread out and get away from other humans.

 People become more scarce the farther inland or up the coast you go.

-The presence and richness of Aboriginal cultures in the region is another reason to visit.
+The presence and richness of Aboriginal cultures in the Kimberley is another reason to visit.
 There are ample options for tours led by Aboriginal guides, which I highly recommend.

 I’m grateful to have had Bardi Jawi guides explain the significance of One Arm Point and Cygnet Bay Pearl Farm in the Dampier Peninsula.
 A Bunuba guide led us through the Tunnel Creek cave and shared the story of Jandamarra, who rebelled against colonization in the area.

 The land is extremely well preserved and able to run wild without much human interference (save for the controlled burns).
 An ancient and largely untouched landscape is hard to find in most parts of the world, due to human settlement and attempts to control the land.

 The fact that it’s still mostly wild works to the Kimberley’s benefit, because its features are spectacular.